What Are Billable Hours: Tracking Guide + Free Calculator

 An example of how you can streamline the negotiations phase is Productive’s Forecasted billable utilization report.

-The CEO of Clear Launch, a software development agency, described what their processes looked like before switching to Productive, the all-in-one-agency management software:
+A CEO of a software development agency, described what their processes looked like before switching to Productive:

 One big side effect was just not having the data for our client to know their true project status.
 Setting good customer expectations is huge in our business.
 It was never possible to give someone a comprehensive project update that said: